Evan-Lab/Legacy-project/README.md

 | **Oct 26** | Final delivery | 🟢 Complete | 477 tests passing, 11 docs finalized |

 **Key Pivot Point:** October 11, 2025 - Team recognized impossibility of full migration and pivoted to consulting approach based on industry validation.
+This project has been both a technical and human journey — full of challenges, learning, and perseverance.
+There were highs and lows, moments of stress, disagreements, and failed experiments.
+But through it all, we stayed committed and worked with the resources and availability we had.

+We learned how to collaborate under real project conditions: dealing with uncertainty, unexpected issues, and time constraints.
+We experienced what it means to pivot strategically when a goal becomes unrealistic, to communicate transparently as a team, and to focus on what truly brings value.

+From late debugging sessions to refining our E2E testing and improving documentation, every step helped us grow — not only as developers, but as future professionals capable of delivering under pressure.

+In the end, this project taught us that success is not just about delivering features, but about learning to adapt, to prioritize quality, and to finish strong with honesty and professionalism.
 ---

 ## 🎯 Success Metrics